AI Agents

 The New Blocks and Editor Features

-Beyond the AI infrastructure, WordPress 7.0 introduces several notable improvements to the editing experience.
+Beyond the AI infrastructure, WordPress 7.0 introduces several notable improvements to the editing experience that B2B businesses should be aware of.

 Breadcrumbs Block